-March 8, 2024 - Complaint Counsel provides preliminary witness list (not including experts), which will include no more than 25 individuals, with a brief summary of the proposed testimony.
-The preliminary witness list shall be limited to natural persons or, if unknown for a third- party entity, a corporate representative of a specific entity.
-March 15, 2024 - Respondents provide preliminary witness list (not including experts), which will include no more than 25 individuals, with a brief summary of the proposed testimony.
-The preliminary witness list shall be limited to natural persons or, if unknown for a third- party entity, a corporate representative of a specific entity.
-March 15, 2024 - Complaint Counsel provides expert witness list.
-March 22, 2024 - Respondents provide expert witness list.
-April 3, 2024 - Deadline for issuing document requests, interrogatories, and subpoenas, except for discovery for purposes of authenticity and admissibility of exhibits.
-April 23, 2024 - Deadline for issuing requests for admissions, except for requests for admissions for purposes of authenticity and admissibility of exhibits.
-May 16, 2024 - Close of discovery, other than discovery permitted under Rule 3.24(a)(4), depositions of experts, and discovery for purposes of authenticity and admissibility of exhibits.
+April 24, 2024 - Complaint Counsel provides preliminary witness list (not including experts) with a brief summary of the proposed testimony.
+May 1, 2024 - Respondents provide preliminary witness lists (not including experts) with a brief summary of the proposed testimony.
+May 3, 2024 - Complaint Counsel provides expert witness list.
+May 10, 2024 - Respondents provide expert witness list.
+May 14, 2024 - Deadline for issuing document requests, interrogatories, and subpoenas, except for discovery for purposes of authenticity and admissibility of exhibits.
+May 31, 2024 - Deadline for issuing requests for admissions, except for requests for admissions for purposes of authenticity of documents.
+June 11, 2024 - Close of discovery, other than discovery permitted under Rule 3.24(a)(4), depositions of experts, and discovery for purposes of authenticity and admissibility of exhibits.
+June 18, 2024 - Deadline for Complaint Counsel to provide expert witness reports.
+June 26, 2024 - Complaint Counsel provides final proposed witness and exhibit lists, including depositions, copies of all exhibits (except for demonstrative, illustrative or summary exhibits and expert related exhibits), Complaint Counsel's basis of admissibility for each proposed exhibit, and a brief summary of the testimony of each witness.
+Complaint Counsel's final proposed witness list shall include only those individuals who (a) appeared on either side's preliminary witness list or (b) have been deposed in connection with this Part 3 proceeding or the parallel federal court proceeding or (c) submitted affidavits or declarations in connection with any of the proceedings listed in (b).
+Complaint Counsel's final proposed witness list shall include no more than 25 fact witnesses.